 - Grab your emergency go kits, all loved ones, and pets in your vehicles.
 Keep emergency information on in the car once you have evacuated safely.
 Expect that smoke will reduce visibility, drive slowly, and keep the windows and air vents closed.
 Do not return home until the authorities give permission.

-- Protect their property by turning on outside lights and leave a light on in every room to make the house more visible in smoke.
+- Protect your property by turning on outside lights and leave a light on in every room to make the house more visible in smoke.
 Try to move flammable furniture to the center of the home, away from windows and glass doors.
 Also, remove flammable curtains and window treatments.
 Families should follow their plan to keep pets and livestock cool, hydrated, fed, and safe if they cannot evacuate them.

 - Locate a public shelter if needed.
 Families can text SHELTER and their zip code to 43362 (4FEMA) to find the nearest open shelter.
 Also, download the American Red Cross Shelter Finder app.